Oblivious transfer based on single-qubit rotations: Abstract

 \section{Abstract}

 We present a bit-string quantum oblivious transfer protocol based on single-qubit rotations.
-The proposed protocol does not violate the Lo's no-go theorem that prevents the unconditional security of $1$-out-of-$2$ oblivious transfer.
-Our protocol is based on a previously proposed quantum public key protocol and its security relies on the laws of Quantum Mechanics.
+Our protocol is built upon a previously proposed quantum public-key protocol and its practical security relies on the laws of Quantum Mechanics.
+Practical security is reflected in the fact that, due to technological limitations, the receiver (Bob) of the transferred bit-string is restricted to performing only ``few-qubit'' coherent measurements.
 We also present a single-bit oblivious transfer based on the proposed bit-string protocol.
 The protocol can be implemented with current technology based on optics.